SwiftCode123/TryHackMe-Room-Writeups/Cyber Defense Framework/Summit/README.md

 - The attacker is running these from the command prompt.
 The commands we saw in the previous log (like `dir`, `netstat`, and `ipconfig`) are native built-in commands or utilities that run inside the Windows command line environment and the MITRE ATT&CK is `Discovery (TA0007)`

-- At last, we were successfully able to detect this TTP and the attacker is finally given up
+- At last, we were successfully able to detect this TTP and the attacker finally gave up

 <p align="center">
 <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/54ac31d9-098f-4a59-8cea-f97f0adcf4d2" />